 These are better than the ones we had back in the day.
 These new and improved "hybrids" grow larger and are guaranteed to live up to 2 years.
-There is also lots of additional accessories and supplies to purchase for those with a sea-monkey obsession.
-You can get medicine, banana treats, growth stimulator, mating powder and lots more!
-You can even get a cool light up aquarium for them now.
+There are also lots of additional accessories and supplies to purchase for those with a sea monkey obsession.
+You can get medicine, banana treats, growth stimulator, mating powder, and lots more!
+You can even get a cool light-up aquarium for them now.

 What You Need:

-You will need the sea monkey kit which is the actual tank and inside will be a small measuring spoon and three packets:
+You will need the sea monkey kit, which is the actual tank; inside will be a small measuring spoon and three packets:

 In addition to the kit, you will need some distilled drinking water to put into the tank and a plastic spoon for mixing the water in your tank.